ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 *7. Determine position of the vehicle with respect to center in the lane*

+Offset left from the center is annotated on the original image as shown in section 8

 **Code / output_images**

 The code to calculate the vehicle's lane offset is in the function center_offset() in 'lanes_overlay.py'.